-While practice is key to mastering any instrument, interest and other factors play huge roles as well.
-If you’re a parent wondering which musical instrument to introduce to your child, you’ve come to the right page.
+While practice is key to mastering any instrument, interest and other factors also play huge roles.
+If you’re a parent wondering how to choose the right musical instrument for your child, you’ve come to the right page.

-Tips in Choosing the Right Musical Instrument For Your Child
+How to Choose the Right Musical Instrument for Your Child

-Below are some tips in choosing the right musical instrument for your child.
+Below are some tips for choosing the right musical instrument for your child.

-Interest and enthusiasm to learn an instrument is the most critical factor in your selection.
+Interest and enthusiasm for learning an instrument is the most critical factor in your selection.
 Enjoyment does propel better than coercion when it comes to learning.

-Allow your child to try different musical instruments to feel, which triggers his or her interest.
-Some children are drawn towards rhythmic sounds, while others prefer harmony or melodic sounds.
+Allow your child to try different musical instruments to feel, which triggers their interest.
+Some children are drawn toward rhythmic sounds, while others prefer harmony or melodic sounds.
 Some children enjoy playing solo rather than in groups.

 Introducing the saxophone, flute, or trumpet may help them find a suitable choice.
-Also, the type of music that your child is interested in determines the kind of musical instrument that he or she will likely choose.
+Also, the type of music your child is interested in determines the kind of musical instrument they will likely choose.
 An interest in folk music, rock, and acoustic may influence their preference for a guitar.
-If that is so, you can find the best guitar brands on the MusicCritic review site for your purchase guide

 It’s good to start learning an instrument at a young age.
 However, some are suitable only for an older age when a child has developed the height and strength to hold or carry it, e.g., a cello.